remram44/decision-survey-platform/paper.md

 After that, we are ready to publish the survey.
 By clicking publish we are letting the system know that the survey is ready to receive answers.
 Once the survey is published it cannot be edited anymore.
-By default, a survey is considered complete when the end date, during the creation of the survey, has passed.
-The administrator has the possibility to complete a survey prematurely by visiting the Edit and Publish Research.
+By default, a survey is considered complete when the end date, selected during the creation of the survey, has come.
+The administrator has the possibility to end a survey prematurely by visiting the Edit and Publish Research.
-When the survey is published a new button will appear that allows the administrator to complete the survey.
+When the survey is published, a new button will appear that allows the administrator to complete the survey.

 ![Edit Publish Survey.\label{fig:publish}](screenshots/publish.png)